Euryodus: Skull

 The skull length is roughly 33 mm, with the temporal width being roughly 23 mm.
 The long postorbital region and slightly convex occiput are traits that it shares with most gymnarthrids, which may have contributed to Proxilodon bonneri’s misdiagnosis as an Euryodus.
 The skull is quite narrow, necessitating narrower nasals as well.

 The occipital plate of the skull is vertical, narrow, and has a large, triangular foramen magnum.
 The skull does not possess fenestrae on the roof, except for the orbits, nares, and otic notch.
 Euryodus does not possess a pineal foramen.
 The palate is covered in bone.
 The parasphenoid basal plate is quadrangular, and the basipterygoid articulations are close together.
 The pterygoid extends into the subtemporal fenestra.

 The braincase has ossified pleurosphenoids, and orbitosphenoids that brace against the skull roof.
 The otic capsules are well ossified, and has unpaired median ossifications.

 In order to give the Euryodus a stronger jaw, the skull swells outward at the cheek.
-It also had a deep massoteric fossa, allowing a single enlarged tooth that the animal would be able to use to crush its food.
+It also had a deep masseteric fossa, allowing a single enlarged tooth that the animal would be able to use to crush its food.

 The mandibles are often obscured, but have two rows of teeth on a massive dentary.
 This feature is unusual in microsaurs, being much more common in captorhinids.
 The presence of the second tooth row suggests that microsaurs are closely related to reptiles.

 The lower jaw passes from the snout to the back of the skull.
 The quadrate is located under the squamosal at the back of the skull.
 It is noted that sutures are hard to make out on Euryodus skulls.
 The premaxilla possess small foramina.